 With holiday gluttony in our recent pasts, January is a perfect time of year to cleanse and support healthy digestion.
-Kitcheri is a nourishing Ayurvedic dish, that is common in India and Nepal, which is balancing for all constitutions or doshas.
+Kitchari is a nourishing Ayurvedic dish, that is common in India and Nepal, which is balancing for all constitutions or doshas.
 It includes each of the six tastes: sweet, sour, salty, pungent, bitter and astringent.
 It can be enjoyed as a regular meal in your rotation of recipes or used specifically as a cleanse.
-When using Kitcheri to restore the digestive system as a cleanse, it is suggested to eat Kitcheri for each meal, for three to seven days.
+When using Kitchari to restore the digestive system as a cleanse, it is suggested to eat Kitchari for each meal, for three to seven days.

 -When you do not want to give great thought to dinner plans